richardctrimble/ha_arris_router_status/README.md

 ## Requirements

 - Arris router in modem mode (ARRIS-based firmware)
-- Router accessible at the configured IP address
+- Router accessible at the configured IP address (default: 192.168.100.1)
 - Network connectivity between Home Assistant and router
+- No authentication required - uses public API endpoints

 ## Supported Routers

 This component has been tested with:
-- Arris routers with ARRIS firmware
+- Arris routers with ARRIS firmware (various models)
 - Default IP: 192.168.100.1
-- ISP Provider detection works for: Virgin Media, Ziggo, Telekom Austria, Yallo, Sunrise
+- ISP Provider detection works for: Virgin Media, Ziggo, Telekom Austria, Yallo, Sunrise, Virgin Media Ireland
+- Channel and configuration data available on routers using the ajaxGet_device_networkstatus_data.php endpoint

 ## Authentication Requirements

-**Current Limitation**: The ARRIS router firmware requires authentication to access full status data.
-The component currently:

-- ✅ Successfully detects ISP provider from the login page
-- ⚠️ Attempts multiple endpoints for status data but may show "Unavailable" if authentication is required

-**Future Enhancement**: SNMP support or authenticated API access may be added in future versions.
+**No Authentication Required**: This component uses unauthenticated API endpoints that provide comprehensive status and configuration data without requiring login credentials.
+All sensor data is collected automatically without user intervention.

 ## Troubleshooting

-### ISP Provider Shows Correctly But Status Shows "Unavailable"
-- This is expected behavior for routers requiring authentication
-- The component successfully detects your ISP but cannot access detailed status data
+### All Sensors Show "Unavailable"
+- Check that the router IP address is correct (default: 192.168.100.1)
+- Verify network connectivity between Home Assistant and the router
+- Ensure the router is powered on and functioning
-- Check router firmware version and authentication requirements
+- Check router firmware - must be ARRIS-based with the ajaxGet_device_networkstatus_data.php endpoint

 ### Component Not Loading
-- Ensure the router IP address is correct
+- Ensure the router IP address is reachable from your network
 - Check that your router uses ARRIS firmware
-- Verify network connectivity to the router
+- Verify the custom_components directory structure is correct

-### Connection Issues
+- Restart Home Assistant after installation

+### Incorrect Channel Counts
+- The component uses direct channel counts from the router's API
+- Compare with your router's web interface at the same time
-- Ensure Home Assistant can reach the router IP
+- If counts don't match, the router firmware may be different
+- Check router logs for any API endpoint changes

+### ISP Provider Shows "Unknown Provider"
+- The component maps customer IDs to provider names
+- If your ISP isn't recognized, it will show "Liberty Global International (ID: X)"
+- This doesn't affect other sensor functionality

+### Connection Timeouts
-- Check firewall settings on your network
+- Increase timeout settings if your network is slow
+- Check for network congestion or firewall rules
-- Verify the router hasn't changed IP addresses
+- Ensure the router isn't overloaded with requests

 ## Contributing